Chapter 4: Phonology

 Phonetic similarity of allophones

 In comparison, [iː] and [i] have a lot of phonetic similarity: they have the same vowel quality in all four respects (height, backness, rounding, and tenseness), and they differ only in vowel length.
-Complementary distribution and phonetic similarity together are strong evidence that [iː] and [i] are allophones of the same phoneme.
+Complementary distribution and phonetic similarity together are strong evidence that [iː] and [i] are allophones of the same phoneme in English.

 A key result of phonology is that if two phones are in contrastive distribution, then they are allophones of different phonemes.
-But as we see here, if two phones are in complementary distribution, they could be allophones of different phonemes, as with [h] and [ŋ], or the same phoneme, as with [iː] and [i].
+But as we see here, if two phones are in complementary distribution, they could be allophones of different phonemes, as with [h] and [ŋ] in English, or allophones of the same phoneme, as with [iː] and [i] in English.
 Knowing how to decide which is which is another fundamental skill in phonology.

 Check your understanding